 The Benefits of Having a Good Business Credit Score

-If you want to apply for financing to afford necessary expenses like the ones we mentioned, you’ll need a decent business credit score.
-Most lenders will consider your credit score when reviewing your application, so it’s imperative that you focus on improving or maintaining your score, depending on your current financial standing.
+If you want to apply for financing to afford necessary expenses, you’ll need a decent business credit score.
+Most lenders will consider your credit score when reviewing your application for a loan or consumer credit, so it’s imperative that you improve or maintain your score, depending on your current financial standing.

-Even if you do get approved for financing with a low score, you’ll likely receive worse terms than a business with a high score.
-This could end up hurting your business; the funds may be too expensive, and it may take a long time to pay off your debt.
+Even if you get approved for financing with a low score, you’ll likely receive worse terms than a business with a high score.
+This could hurt your business, as the funds may be too expensive, and it could take a long time to pay off your debt.

-To gain an understanding of the top benefits of having a good business credit score, keep reading!
+To understand the benefits of having a good business credit score, keep reading!

 What is Considered a Good Business Credit Score?

-- Experian: When reviewing your business credit score from Experian, you’ll want to be in the 76-100 range, which is considered a low credit risk score.
+- Experian: When checking your business credit score from Experian, you’ll want to be in the 76-100 range, which is considered a low credit risk score.
 On the opposite end of the scale, 1-10 is considered a high-risk score.
-If you fall in this range, you’ll need to work on improving your score as soon as possible.
+If you fall in this range, you’ll need to improve your score as soon as possible.

 - Equifax: Equifax’s scoring system works a little differently than other bureaus.
 They assign businesses three scores in their credit reports.
 These scores measure the following areas: